National Republican Party (El Salvador)

 The National Republican Party (Partido Republicano Nacional) was a Salvadoran political party that existed from 1930 to 1931.

-The party was founded by Brigadier General Maximiliano Hernández Martínez and ran in the 1931 general election.
+The party supported General Maximiliano Hernández Martínez during the 1931 presidential election.
 The party joined a coalition with Arturo Araujo's Labor Party during the 1931 general election.
-The coalition failed to win a majority but Araujo was elected president by the Legislative Assembly and Maximiliano Hernández Martínez became Vice President.
+The coalition failed to win a majority but Araujo was elected president by the Legislative Assembly and Maximiliano Hernández Martínez became vice president.

 The party was dissolved following the 1931 Salvadoran coup d'état but was later turned into the National Pro Patria Party.